puniverse/comsat/docs/index.md

 #### Spring Boot auto-configuration support

-If you prefer using auto-configuration, it is enough to use the `FiberSpringBootApplication` or `FiberSecureSpringBootApplication` annotation instead, depending if you want to use Spring Security and its fiber support:
+If you prefer using auto-configuration, it is enough to use the `FiberSpringBootApplication` or `FiberSecureSpringBootApplication` annotation instead, depending if you want to use Spring Security and its support for fibers:

 ~~~ java
 {% include_snippet import ./comsat-spring/comsat-spring-boot/comsat-spring-boot-sample-web-groovy-templates/src/main/java/comsat/sample/ui/SampleGroovyTemplateApplication.java %}